-Knowing what to do and thinking through an escape plan before an emergency happens helps people in dwellings know what to do if the smoke detector does go off so they can get themselves out safely without having to wait for a fire engine to arrive.
+Knowing what to do and thinking through an escape plan before an emergency happens helps people in dwellings react correctly if the smoke alarm does go off so they can get themselves out safely without having to wait for a fire engine to arrive.
 The majority (92%) of people caught up in accidental dwelling fires in 2009-10 were able to get out alive and uninjured without waiting for a fire crew to rescue them.